Explore the Agenda

 Chief Medical Officer, Geneos Therapeutics

-Global Medical Director - Precision Medicine, Johnson & Johnson
+Global Medical Director, Precision, Johnson & Johnson

 • What evidence and study designs are most critical to clinically validate liquid biopsies as early endpoints in trials, and how do these differ across indications?